ktorio/ktor-samples/feature/sessions/README.md

 ## Security examples for client-side sessions

 If you plan to use client-side sessions, you need to understand the security implications it has.
-You have to keep your secret hash/encryption keys safe, and if they are compromised the person with the keys would potentially be able to impersonate any user.
-And changing the key will invalidate all the sessions previously generated.
+You have to keep your secret hash/encryption keys safe, as if they are compromised, a person with the keys would potentially be able to impersonate any user.
+It is also a problem as then changing the key will invalidate all the sessions previously generated.

 ### Good usages for client-side cookies:

 **Storing user preferences, such as language, cookie acceptation and things like that.**

 No security concerns for this.
 Just preferences.
 If anyone could ever modify the session.
-No harm is done at all.
+No harm can be done at all.

 **Shopping cart information**

-If this information acts as a *wish list*, would just be like preferences.
-No possible harm here.
+If this information acts as a *wish list*, it would just be like preferences.
+No possible harm can be done here.

 **Storing user login using a immutable user id or an email address.**

 Should be ok if at least authenticated (and with the knowledge of general risks) since in normal circumstances people won't be able to change it to impersonate another person.
-And if you store a unique immutable session id, using old session payloads, would just give access to already own users.
+And if you store a unique immutable session id, using old session payloads, it would just give access to your own users who already have access.

 ### Bad usages for client-side cookies:

 **Using session as cache.
 For example storing user's redeemable points.**

-If you are using session as cache to prevent reading from a database for example *user points* that an user can use to purchase things.
+If you are using a session as cache to prevent reading from a database, for example, *user points* that a user can use to purchase things.
 It is exploitable, since the user could purchase an item, but not to update the session or using an old session payload that would have more points.

 **Using session to store a mutable user name.**

-Consider you are storing the user name in the session to keep login information.
-But also allows to change the username of an actual user.
+Consider if you are storing the user name in the session to keep login information.
+But also allow changing the username of an actual user.
 A malicious user could create an account, and rename its user several times storing valid session payloads for each user name.
-So if a new user is createed using a previously renamed user name, the malicious user would have access to that account.
+So if a new user is created using a previously renamed user name, the malicious user would have access to that account.
 Server-side sessions are also vulnerable to this, but the attacker would have to keep those sessions alive.